mewza/freedom_pool/README.md

 The one and only - original inventor of "MacAmp" and "Winamp" who was saved by GOD from death in "mysterious" circumstances *cough* *cough*, and no -resurrection from the dead is never fun, and in many ways I understood what Jesus has been through with crucifiction and resurrection as a result from a very direct experience of it, and no, no doctors were involved - just GOD.
 And yes, GOD is very real.

 P.S.
 Russian pepole are not your enemy, they are your friend, in fact, dear western ignoramuses - don't trust your oligarchs or your mainstream media, who have fooled you into believing that.
+Together, we can raise above the power of their control sytem over us with money.

 Dmitry Boldyrev <subband@protonmail.com>